top of page

 • The DSL/manager will use the information collected to categorise the type of behaviour and determine any further action, in line with our staff Code of conduct

-• Allegations that meet the harm threshold will be referred to the LADO for advice
+• Concerns meeting the harm threshold will be referred immediately to the LADO

 Record keeping